 Kenai Fjords National Park is open year-round; however, the road to Exit Glacier is closed to cars for the winter months and much of the spring.
 Snow at higher elevations on the Harding Icefield trail can persist into mid-summer.
 It is always a good idea to check on current conditions before setting out.

 The Herman Leirer Road is CLOSED to automobile traffic at Mile 1.3 for the winter.
 The park itself is still open.

 The Exit Glacier Area is currently Open to snowmachine use.
 Refer to the Exit Glacier Developed Area map and regulations for details on snowmachine boundaries in the Exit Glacier Area.

 Note: During the summer when the road is open there is limited parking at Exit Glacier, especially during the hours of 10:30 am - 3:30pm.
 Please consider the hours you come, carpooling, bicycling, or taking a shuttle or taxi, when you plan your trip.

 Note: An ice fall hazard zone has been identified at the toe and sides of Exit Glacier, due to tall blocks and slabs of ice, as well as ice caves.
 For your safety, entry into this zone is prohibited.
 Please do not continue past ice fall hazard zone signs.

-Note: An emergency closure is in place from the toe of Exit Glacier to the end of the canyon where Exit Creek opens into the Outwash Plain.
+Note: A closure is in place from the toe of Exit Glacier to the end of the canyon where Exit Creek opens into the Outwash Plain.
 The canyon is susceptible to unpredictable glacier outburst flooding events which can produce sudden surges of water combined with large ice chunks, rock, and other debris.